MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/apps/_shared/create-azure-web-app.md

 > [!NOTE]
 > If you already have a web app that you want to use, you can skip this and move to the next section.

 The Azure Cloud Shell is a free Bash shell that you can run directly within the Azure portal.
-It has the Azure CLI preinstalled and configured to use with your Azure account.
+It has the Azure CLI preinstalled and configured to use with your Azure subscription.
 Click the **Cloud Shell** button on the menu in the upper-right of the [Azure portal](https://portal.azure.com).

 [![Cloud Shell](https://docs.microsoft.com/en-us/azure/includes/media/cloud-shell-try-it/cloud-shell-menu.png)](https://portal.azure.com)